DerrickSee/udacity-map/README.md

-Udacity Catalog App
+Udacity Map/Brooklyn App
 =============

-This is an application with basic authentication and the ability to CRUD categories and items.
+This is an application using Google Maps and Yelp API.

 Dependencies
 ------------